Distinguishing Neutron Star vs. Low-Mass Black Hole Binaries with Late Inspiral & Postmerger Gravitational Waves $-$ Sensitivity to Transmuted Black Holes and Non-Annihilating Dark Matter: Introduction

-Previous work on distinguishing BNSs and LMBH mergers has considered the potential of multi-messenger detection.
-As in the case of GW170817\,\cite{LIGOScientific:2017vwq}, non-gravitational signals would provide clear evidence against LMBHs.
+Coming back to the issue of distinguishing BNS and BLMBH mergers, a key distinguishing feature between them is the potential observation of an electromagnetic counterpart through multi-messenger detection.
+As in the case of GW170817\,\cite{LIGOScientific:2017vwq}, non-gravitational signals would provide clear evidence against BLMBHs.
 However, it is estimated that most of the CBC detections at current and future GW detectors will not be adequately followed up by electromagnetic and neutrino searches\,\mbox{\cite{Saleem:2017pvc, Stratta:2022ufl, Nicholl:2024ttg}}.
 This has to do with the limited sky coverage and/or angular resolution of the relevant telescopes, as well as imperfect localization of the GW sources.